feliciavs24/Group-Koala/groupK_summary.md

 Looking further into the data we see that there is a wide age range amongst the patients reaching from 6 to 94 years old, which is a positive because it makes the data more representative.
 Of the 1494 patients that have further information provided about them 52.1% (779 people) of them have a history of cancer and 45.6% (681 people) have a history of skin cancer.

+One of the columns of clinical features shows the Fitzpatric skin type.
+The Fitzpatric scale is a numerical classification schema for human skin types ranging from I to VI with I belonging to persons with very light skin and VI being for dark skin.
+In the data set it appears that out of the patients with Fitzpatric skin type available 95.1 pct (1421 people). are on the scale from I - III while only 4.89 pct.
+(73 people) are on the scale from IV - VI.
+The lack of diversity in skin types can potentially prove to be an issue when designing a model as the model will probably have a harder time detecting skin cancer for darker skin types.
+This is not ideal or representative for the population and would result in a model that works better on lighter skin types when we work on unknown data sets.

 ## SOURCES